correiajoao/data-analysis/Effectivenes.md

 ### Functions to calculate model’s metrics

-Using the results provided by confusing matrix: true positives, true negatives, false positives and false negatives; the following functions calculate individual metrics from the model’s performance.
-The metrics
-are: precision, recall and f-Measure.
+Using the results provided by the confusing matrix: true positives, true negatives, false positives, and false negatives; the following functions calculate individual metrics from the model’s performance.
+The metrics are precision, recall, and f-Measure.

 ``` r
 # Precision